Master of Science in Nursing

 Certification/Licensure

-The Nurse Educator concentration meets the standards for the Certified Nurse Educator credential offered by the National League for Nursing.
-Students are eligible to take the Nurse Educator certification once completing their program.
+The Nurse Educator option meets the standards for the Certified Nurse Educator (CNE) credential offered by the National League for Nursing (NLN) and the Nursing Professional Development Certification (NCP-BC) exam offered by the Association for Nursing Professional Development.
+Students are eligible to take these certification exams upon completing their program.

 Degree Requirements

-Nurse Educator concentration: students complete 33 hours of graduate credit with an overall minimum grade point average of 3.0 on a 4.0 scale.
+Nurse Educator option: students complete 32 hours of graduate credit with a minimum overall grade point average of 3.0 on a 4.0 scale.

-Entry-Level concentration: students complete 51 semester hours of graduate credit with an overall minimum grade point average of 3.0 on a 4.0 scale.
+Entry-Level concentration: students complete 49 semester hours of graduate credit with a minimum overall grade point average of 3.0 on a 4.0 scale.

 Years to Complete the Program

-Nurse Educator concentration: designed to be completed in two years.
+The Nurse Educator, Business Management, and Data Analytics options are designed to be completed in two years.
 The program must be completed within five years of initial enrollment.

-Entry-Level concentration: designed to be completed in 23 months.
+The Entry-Level option is designed to be completed in 23 months.
 Students may request a leave of absence.
-If the leave is approved, the leave is typically granted for one calendar year.
+If the leave is approved, it is typically granted for one calendar year.

 Progression Policy